docker/docs/datacenter/ucp/2.0/guides/configuration/index.md

 ---
+description: Learn how to configure Docker Universal Control Plane to use your own certificates.
+keywords: Universal Control Plane, UCP, certificate, authentiation, tls
 title: Use externally-signed certificates
-description: Learn how to configure Docker Universal Control Plane to use your own certificates.
-keywords:
-- Universal Control Plane, UCP, certificate, authentiation, tls
 ---

 By default the UCP web UI is exposed using HTTPS, to ensure all